• Skip to main content

 [See attachments below: Photos of Delia Bolden and 1912 Newark Evening Star published article of Ms. Bolden’s commencement speech and article]

-June 30, 2022 Filed Under: Clinton, Columbia, District News & Announcements, Jefferson, Maplewood Middle School, Marshall, Montrose, Seth Boyden, South Mountain, South Mountain Annex, South Orange Middle School, Tuscan Tagged With: Delia Bolden Elementary School, Jefferson Elementary Renamed
+June 30, 2022 Filed Under: Clinton, Columbia, Jefferson, Maplewood Middle School, Marshall, Montrose, Seth Boyden, South Mountain, South Mountain Annex, South Orange Middle School, Tuscan, Updates & Announcements for Families Tagged With: Delia Bolden Elementary School, Jefferson Elementary Renamed

 2022-23 SY Transportation Request Form Available (Submission Deadline: June 22)